AndreyMalevsky/eho-contracts-master/README.md

 Each client can create a standard agreement with its prerequisites, account information, address and a reference to its electronic signature (if exists).
 A client can also include desired conditions of payment (prepayment, payment by installments etc.).
-Upon reaching an agreement the two sides of the contract choose whose standard contract is used.
+Upon reaching an agreement the two sides of the contract choose which standard contract is used.
+Each client can download a number of standard contracts to choose from.
 Then the standard text is filled with the actual data taken from the profiles of the parties.
 The generated text can be viewed by both parties, edited if needed, and signed by electronic signatures if available.